A proven alternative to managing healthcare costs.

 Are there any out-of-pocket maximums or deductibles?

 Because medical cost sharing plans are not insurance, they do not have out-of-pocket maximums or deductibles.
-Medical cost sharing plans include an initial unshareable amount (IUA), which is the amount a member is responsible for paying per medical need before expenses can be shared with the community.
+In medical cost-sharing plans, a member must pay an initial unshareable amount (IUA) for each medical need before the community can share the expenses.
 You can choose between multiple IUAs when enrolling.
 Members are also usually only responsible for three IUAs each year.

 Is there a network of providers that members can use?